High Prolactin Level Symptoms & Solutions

 Get Enough Sleep

 I know, I know, everyone says you need to get enough sleep.
 But there's a good reason.
-When you don't get enough sleep, it leads to an increase in the stress hormone cortisol.
+When you don't get enough sleep, it leads to an increase in the stress hormone cortisol17.
 As I mentioned, chronically elevated cortisol can wreak havoc on your hormones and health.

 To get enough sleep, aim for 7-9 hours per night.
 Also, create a nighttime routine to wind down before bed and avoid screens for at least 30 minutes before sleep.